SimpleITK/SimpleITK/Readme.md

 The SimpleITK [Wiki](https://itk.org/Wiki/SimpleITK) is the main site for all things SimpleITK.
 The site includes information on installing the toolkit's binary distributions, building the toolkit, user support documentation and much more.
 The API documentation is maintained using [Doxygen](https://www.itk.org/SimpleITKDoxygen/html/annotated.html).

 SimpleITK provides access to most of the ITK components, but not all.
-If you are looking for something specific and can't find it, ask for support on the [mailing list](https://itk.org/mailman/listinfo/community) (you will need to subscribe to the mailing list before you post).
+If you are looking for something specific and can't find it, open an issue or ask for support on the [forum](https://discourse.itk.org).

 Report an Issue
 ===============